AirshipCMS/Docs/Form-Creation-Guide.md

 ---

 ## Step 1.
 Set up the Collection
+In Airship CMS Admin, set up a new collection.

 ### Collection Setup
 Pay attention to the **Public Path**.
 This is important for creating the email template for this form.